• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Crunchy and creamy with a hint of spice, this hydrating and nourishing Avocado Jicama Cucumber Salad with lime, cilantro and a pinch chiles will take the edge off Summertime heat.
+Crunchy and creamy with a hint of spice, this hydrating Avocado Jicama Cucumber Salad with lime, cilantro and a pinch chiles will take the edge off Summertime heat.
 This recipe is vegan and gluten free.

 Overhead shot of ingredients for Avocado Jicama Cucumber Salad